i

 part of the same single rubber molding

-The pacifier that defines the plastic-free category: a single molded piece of pure natural rubber from Hevea brasiliensis trees, with no seams, no plastic shield, no plastic ring, and no silicone.
+The pacifier that defines the plastic-free category.
 Designed by a Danish mother and made in Italy by a family rubber-goods maker; production is slow (weeks of curing and many hand steps per pacifier).
 Sold in Original (rounded) and Orthodontic nipple shapes and several age bands (0-6, 6-12, 12-18+ months).
 Free of BPA, phthalates, PVC, and parabens; the brand states the allergy-causing latex proteins are largely removed in production, though it remains unsuitable for a diagnosed latex allergy.

 Pros